Pseudofinite groups and VC-dimension: Preliminaries

 Let $\cL$ be a first-order language.
 In preparation for working with pseudofinite $\cL$-structures, we expand $\cL$ to a language $\cL^+$ containing a new sort $\cI$, on which there is a binary relation $<$ and a binary function $d(x,y)$.
 In any finite $\cL$-structure, we interpret $\cI$ as $[0,1]$ and $d(x,y)$ as the standard distance on $[0,1]$ (we will also write $|x-y|$ for $d(x,y)$).
 For every $\cL$-formula $\phi(\xbar;\ybar)$, we add to $\cL^+$ a $\ybar$-ary function symbol $\mu_\phi(\ybar)$ into $\cI$.
 In any finite $\cL$-structure $A$, $\mu_\phi(\ybar)$ is interpreted as $\mu_A(\phi(A^{\xbar},\ybar))$.

 Let $M$ be a fixed, sufficiently saturated elementary extension of an ultraproduct of finite $\cL^+$-structures (which are canonically expanded from $\cL$-structures as described above).
-By convention, \emph{formulas} will always be in the language $\cL$ and always allow parameters from $M$.
-We will use \emph{$\cL$-formula} to specify formulas with no extra parameters.
+By convention, formulas will always be in the language $\cL$.
 We let $\mu$ denote the pseudofinite counting measure on $M$.
 Specifically, given an $\cL$-formula $\phi(\xbar,\ybar)$ and $\bbar\in M^{\ybar}$, $\mu(\phi(\xbar,\bbar))$ is defined as the standard part of $\mu_\phi(\bbar)$.
 It is routine to verify that $\mu$ is a finitely additive probability measure on (powers of) $M$.